45th Field Artillery Brigade: Desert Storm

 The 158th was a late deploying unit for Operation Desert Shield in 1991.
 By the time the 1-158th Field Artillery came together in the Saudi desert, the ground offensive of Desert Storm was only days away.
 The l-158th was assigned to the 75th Field Artillery Brigade, and their purpose was to fire preparatory fires on Iraqi artillery positions and other targets the following day, 21 February.
 This was also the beginning of the battalion constantly being on the move.
 This battalion would support seven different higher headquarters throughout the unit's time in-theater: 3d Armored Division; VII Corps Artillery, 210th Field Artillery Brigade in the 2d Armored Cavalry Regiment, the 1st Infantry Division, and assigned in support of the 1st Cavalry Division.
 As part of VII Corps' repositioning of its units to the west in preparation for the "Hail Mary" tactic to defeat the Iraqi forces, A Battery, sent its advance party on a 95-mile desert march not knowing that within three days of that move, the battery would be the first Army National Guard unit to fire on the enemy.

 On 16 February, Battery A engaged six enemy targets with 98 rockets.
 The next day the battery delivered 71 rockets on four targets and on 20 February, it launched 48 rockets against four more targets.
-The remainder of the 1-158th FA was unloading its launchers at Dammarn Port, Saudi Arabia.
+The remainder of the 1-158th FA was unloading its launchers at Dammam Port, Saudi Arabia.
 Battery B, and C Battery, soon began hitting enemy targets in preparation for the ground offensive.
 In total the 1-158 Field Artillery Oklahoma Army National Guard fired 903 rockets and traveled hundreds of kilometers in support of VII Corps operations.